Blackburn Skua and Roc colour schemes.

-This Skua on ASR duties (picture above) features a demarcation line between the upper and lower camouflage that curves down to meet the wing root.
+This Skua on Air Sea Rescue duties on the Isle of Man (picture above) features a demarcation line between the upper and lower camouflage that curves down to meet the wing root.

 Skua L2950 in immaculate condition.
 Presumably cleaned up and repainted to go on display alongside a captured Bf109 in the city of Hull, not far from the Blackburn factory where the Skua's were produced.
 The stencilling on the fuselage and tailplane are particularly evident.
 Note the extra armoured glass and metal side-plates added to the windscreen of Skuas starting in the second half of 1940.